 Avosina Healthcare Solutions, a physician-owned company specializing in revenue cycle management and healthcare IT services, experienced a data breach in late July 2025, potentially exposing patient names, addresses, medical information and health insurance information of current and former patients of its customers.

 On July 29, 2025, Avosina discovered that parts of its computer system had been compromised by an unknown threat actor.
-The incident was identified as a ransomware attack claimed by the Qilin group, who posted about the breach on the Tor network on Aug.
-7, 2025.
+The incident was identified as a ransomware attack claimed by the Qilin group, who posted about the breach on the Tor network on August 7, 2025.

 The company also sent written notices to affected individuals on January 9, 2026.
+Avosina has also published a notice of data privacy event on PR Newswire.

 In response to the breach, Avosina took action to restore affected services using backups and engaged investigators and security firms to determine the scope of the incident.
 The company reported the matter to relevant authorities and took steps to fortify its network security.